-Hepatitis C in children is swelling and inflamed tissue of the liver.
+Hepatitis C in children is inflammation of tissue of the liver.
 It occurs due to infection with hepatitis C virus (HCV).

 A child may get HCV from an HCV-infected mother, at the time of birth.